CoonJS/holyjs-tcXX/README.md

 const immutableObject = new Immutable(obj);

-obj.a = 3; // Uncaught TypeError: Properties of the Immutable object will not be overwritten. obj.b = [1,2,3]; // Uncaught TypeError: Properties of the Immutable object will not be overwritten. obj.c.prop1 = 'newPropValue' // Uncaught TypeError: Properties of the Immutable object will not be overwritten.
+obj.a = 3; // Uncaught TypeError: Properties of the Immutable object cannot be overwritten. obj.b = [1,2,3]; // Uncaught TypeError: Properties of the Immutable object cannot be overwritten. obj.c.prop1 = 'newPropValue' // Uncaught TypeError: Properties of the Immutable object cannot be overwritten.

 ```